Black Sabbath

-The original line-up of Iommi, Osbourne, Butler and Ward reunited in 1997, releasing a live album, Reunion (1998), and touring sporadically until 2005.
+The original line-up of Iommi, Osbourne, Butler, and Ward reunited in 1997, releasing a live album, Reunion (1998), and touring sporadically until 2005.
 The following year, the Mob Rules line-up (Iommi, Butler, Dio, Appice) reunited as Heaven & Hell, touring during the late 2000s and releasing one studio album, The Devil You Know (2009), before disbanding after Dio's death in 2010.
 The original line-up resumed again in 2011, though Ward departed prior to the recording of their final studio album 13 (2013).
-To conclude their farewell tour, Black Sabbath played its last concert for eight years in their home city in 2017.
-Occasional partial reunions have occurred, most notably when Osbourne and Iommi performed at the closing ceremony of the 2022 Commonwealth Games in Birmingham.
-The original line-up reunited for a final show for both the band and Osbourne as a solo artist, titled Back to the Beginning, at Villa Park on 5 July 2025; Osbourne died seventeen days after the performance.
+To conclude their farewell tour, Black Sabbath played their last concert for eight years in their home city in 2017.
+Occasional partial reunions occurred, most notably when Osbourne and Iommi performed at the closing ceremony of the 2022 Commonwealth Games in Birmingham.
+The original line-up of Black Sabbath reunited for a final show for both the band and Osbourne as a solo artist, titled Back to the Beginning, at Villa Park on 5 July 2025; Osbourne died seventeen days after the performance.

 Black Sabbath had sold over 70 million records as of 2013, making them one of the most commercially successful heavy metal bands.
 The band have been referred to as being part of the "unholy trinity of British hard rock and heavy metal in the early to mid-seventies", along with Deep Purple and Led Zeppelin.
 Black Sabbath were ranked by MTV as the "Greatest Metal Band of All Time" and placed second on VH1's "100 Greatest Artists of Hard Rock" list.
 Rolling Stone magazine ranked them 85 on its "100 Greatest Artists of All Time".
 They were inducted into the UK Music Hall of Fame in 2005 and Rock and Roll Hall of Fame in 2006.
-They have won two Grammy Awards for Best Metal Performance, and received a Grammy Lifetime Achievement Award.
+They won two Grammy Awards for Best Metal Performance, and received a Grammy Lifetime Achievement Award.